pradeepbp1310/es6/features/var-let-const.md

 f(false); // undefined
 ```

-### using let
+### let
-- let/const is block scoped, variable with let/const can only be accessed within the defined block for ex. if(){let x;}.
+- let/const is block scoped, variable with let/const can only be accessed within the defined block for ex. if(){let x}.
 - Use let whenever the variable values changes in future for ex. in iterations use let.
 - Use const when variable values never changes again in future.